WebOfTrustInfo/rwot7-toronto/draft-documents/A_DID_for_everything.md

 ### Decentralized Fog Computing Infrastructure

-[Sam]

 The coming tidal wave of digital data due to the proliferation of digital devices will require an exponential increase in computing capacity for data integration and analysis.
 Currently data integration and analysis is handled predominantly in the cloud.
 This is not efficient as it requires transport of data from the edge of the internet where it is created to remote data centers that are the cloud for processing and then transport back to the edge of the results of processing.
 In many cases the data processing can be performed in a hierarchical tree like bottom up fashion which is more cost effectively done in the edge close to the data.
 Likewise new applications benefit from low latency processing of data near the sources and sinks of the data.
 These applications also benefit from processing the data in the edge.
 Currently there is little capacity to perform processing in the edge.
 Consequently an opportunity exists to build a public decentralized edge computing infrastructure.
 Edge computing infrastructure is called the _fog_.
 A public decentralized fog computing infrastructure provides an opportunity to scale capacity using two sided network effects where a large number of entities can cooperatively participate in the two sided network both as consumers and as importantly producers of compute.
 This is in contrast to the highly centralized nature of cloud computing where a handful of producers control most of the public computing infrastructure.
 This stifles innovation and raises costs.
 A public decentralized fog computing infrastructure could enable the monetization of pre-existing spare capacity in the form of bandwidth, space, energy, and compute devices.
 This would provide lower costs and incentivize innovation.

 ## Future Direction

 Data flows can be provenanced by verifying the end-to-end integrity of data with DIDs.
 By enabling DIDs to sign claims about other DIDs, the fidelity of these data flows can be increased further.
-There are several ideas we would like to explore:
+There are several ideas that are good candidates for future exploration.
+These are as follows:

 1. Examine how a DID can utilize verifiable credentials to prove verified aspects of their identity when signing claims about other DIDs.
 Such a use case could enable verified inspectors to sign a claim with their DID that they have serviced an IoT sensor, and certify what software and hardware upgrades the sensor is using.